-The Assistant Director prepared this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+The Vice President prepared this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The full text of this report can be located on our website at https://tcatmcminnville.edu.
 The report is prepared in cooperation with the local law enforcement agencies surrounding our main campus and alternate sites.
 Campus crime, arrest, and referral statistics include those reported to the campus officials and local law enforcement agencies.
 Upon completion of the Annual Security Report, an email notification is made to all enrolled students, faculty, and staff that provides the website to access this report.
-Copies of the report may also be obtained at the Assistant Director Office located in Room 100D Administrative Building or by calling (931) 473-5587, ext.
+Copies of the report may also be obtained at the office of the Vice President located in Room 100D Administrative Building or by calling (931) 473-5587, ext.
 285.